Human Trafficking and Modern Slavery Disclosure Statement

 - Workers must not be restricted from leaving the factory after work and/or during unpaid breaks.

 Fruit of the Loom conducts internal training on our Code of Conduct to ensure the necessary participants in supply chain management understand our commitments and requirements, including those related to human trafficking and modern slavery, with a particular focus on mitigating risks.
-During factory visits in 2020 (we were able to conduct 3 before the pandemic), we continued to raise awareness of human trafficking and modern slavery with factory management teams.
 All suppliers are provided with our Code of Conduct in all languages understood by the workforce (based on an annual profile), are required to post the Code(s) of Conduct in a conspicuous location and must train employees annually on the contents.
-Additionally, in 2020, our Corporate Social Responsibility team participated in approximately 205 hours of webinar training and committee participation, and conducted virtual workshops totaling 120 hours of training to employees and key partners covering our human trafficking and modern slavery policies.
+In 2021, our Corporate Social Responsibility team participated in approximately 132 hours of webinar training and committee participation, and conducted multiple virtual workshops totaling 195 hours of training to employees and key partners covering our human trafficking and modern slavery policies.

 Our Social Compliance Assessment Program is designed to evaluate factories’ compliance with our Code of Conduct.
 Factories that we own and operate, as well as finished goods contractors – including subcontractors directly sourced by our Company or a licensee – are typically assessed by an accredited third-party or Fruit of the Loom staff on an annual basis.
 Assessments are typically scheduled with factories, but we reserve the right to perform unannounced assessments at our discretion.